LairdCP/BLE_Gateway_Firmware/docs/readme_nbiot_lwm2m.md

 ## Setup

-To set up the demo, follow these steps:
+To set up the MG100, follow these steps:

-1. Install the activated SIM card into the MG100 SIM slot.
+1. Ensure an *activated* SIM card is inserted into the MG100 SIM slot.
-2. Plug the modem into the dev board.
-3. Program the latest MG100 firmware.
-See section 3.1.1 of the Programming Guide [here](https://www.lairdconnect.com/)
-4. On your phone, launch the Pinnacle mobile app and follow the on-screen prompts.
+2. On your phone, launch the Pinnacle mobile app and follow the on-screen prompts.

 ## Using the Demo
 If the Laird Connectivity Leshan server is used, then the MG100 should be configured to something other than its default settings.
 This allows multiple MG100 devices to connect to the same server.